SummonerSkies/Prevent-Ireland/README.md

 - ACT Early - <a href="https://actearly.uk/spot-the-signs-of-radicalisation/what-to-look-for/" alt="Link to ACT Early's Radicalization page that opens in a new window" target="_blank">Radicalization</a>

 ### Images
-- Logo and Favicon: <a href="https://www.vecteezy.com/vector-art/552197-celtic-knot-heart-vector-illustration" target="_blank" lt="Link to Brian Goff's vector page on Vecteezy that opens in a new window">Celtic Knot Heart vector</a> by Brian Goff<br> (<a href="https://www.vecteezy.com/free-vector/tied" alt="Link to Vecteezy.com that opens in a new window" target="_blank">Tied Vectors by Vecteezy</a>)
+- Logo and Favicon: <a href="https://www.vecteezy.com/vector-art/552197-celtic-knot-heart-vector-illustration" target="_blank" lt="Link to Brian Goff's vector page on Vecteezy that opens in a new window">Celtic Knot Heart vector</a> by Brian Goff (<a href="https://www.vecteezy.com/free-vector/tied" alt="Link to Vecteezy.com that opens in a new window" target="_blank">Tied Vectors by Vecteezy</a>)
 - Favicon Converter: <a href="https://favicon.io/" target="_blank" alt="Link to the Favicon website that opens in a new window">Favicon.io</a>
 - <a href="https://www.pexels.com" target="_blank" alt="Link to the Pexels website that opens in a new window">Pexels</a> - Hero and insert images
 - <a href="https://www.fontawesome.com" target="_blank" alt="Link to the FontAwesome website that opens in a new window">Font Awesome</a> - media icons

-## Future Improvements
+## LAST UPDATED

-### Call to Action
-- A bold button encouraging the user to Contact Us should be included on the main landing page linked to the contact.html "Reach Out" page, and just above/included as part of the footer on all pages except the Contact Us page.
-- Potentially using Bootstrap to enable deployment of the above as appropriate.

-### More Information
-- Expand the About.html and WhatIs.html pages to provide greater detail on PREVENT's policies and signs of radicalization respectively, with a responsive layout to ensure ease of reading across multiple devices.

-### Expanded Contact Page
-- Include options to send feedback and complaints regarding PREVENT Ireland / Prevent strategy.
-- Expand the contact page to list options for a user in distress vs contact by concerned family member/friend.
-- Contact form option for callback from appropriate team / department / partner service.
+- 2nd October 2024

 [def]: /assets/images/amiresponsive1.png